Is the Almighty Racist?

 These two verses are used to say that the Almighty hates the other nations because of their race.

 Now let's go to 2 Esdras.
 Who is speaking?
 Esdras, or more commonly known as Ezra.
-He takes into accounts the return from Babylon, and was there in the Babylonian exile.
-In the same chapter he goes on about how these heathen who are counted as less than nothing are ruling over them.
+He takes into accounts the return from Babylon and was there in the Babylonian exile.
+In the same chapter, he goes on about how these heathen who are counted as less than nothing are ruling over them.
 They're less than nothing because of their actions, not race.
+The Almighty does not judge as we have judged.
+He judges a person based on that person.

-With that being said, let's ask ourselves the million dollar question;
+With that being said, let's ask ourselves one question:

 Does the Almighty Hate People?

-- "And ye shall not walk in the manners of the nation, which I cast out before you: for they committed all these things, and therefore I abhorred them."
+"And ye shall not walk in the manners of the nation, which I cast out before you: for they committed all these things, and therefore I abhorred them."— Leviticus 20 23

 So the other nations are hated for this reason.
 Not because of their skin color, race, lineage, or anything else that cannot be helped.
 It is because of their sins.
 It says he hated them because of the things they did.
 If they were hated for committing these evil acts, would they not be loved if they did not do them or repent?
 The 12 Tribes were not to associate with such wickedness.
 And just to further conclude my point; nation doesn't always equal race.
 Yes, these nations came from and were named after their ancestor from Ham, Shem, or Japheth, but that doesn't mean only they occupied that land.
 For example, an Ishmaelite (descendant of Ishmael, Abraham's son) living in Kittim (son of Javan, the son of Japheth) is still racially an Ishmaelite, but he is a Kittimite by citizenship.
 Given that some of these nations may have had other people in their land, we can't conclude that it was solely based on race, but their actions as a nation.

 Let's get some more information.
 Read Deuteronomy 7 1-4.
 What does it say?
 Why can't they make covenants and intermarriages with these people?
 Because they will turn away their children from following the Almighty and follow false religions.
-This will in turn cause the Almighty to be angry with them.
+This will, in turn, cause the Almighty to be angry with them.
 Notice how it doesn't say, "For they are not of Isaac", or, "For they are a different kind".
-It says the sole reason is because of their beliefs.
+It says the sole reason is that of their beliefs.

 - All human beings are created in his image (Genesis 1:26-27).
 Eve is the mother of all of humanity (Genesis 3 20).
 Cain and Abel were not of the 12 Tribes.
 Yet it is implied that both of them, not just one of them, have the capacity to do good (Genesis 4 7).
 We must also remember that in Genesis 6, he punished all of humanity based on their sins and spared Noah because he was righteous.